Archi-Lab/prox-local-setup/README.md

 ### Start locally

-Create a new docker network for ptb
+Create a new docker network for prox
 ``` posh
 > docker network create prox
 ```